Tomiwa-dev/realtime-pipeline/README.md

    * create a `.env` file with the Ethereum node endpoint

 3. Start the services

-   To set up clickhouse
+   Check references below for more details on setting up all the necessary services.

     `docker-compose up -d`

 4. Run the Ethereum data ingestion script

+   Before running the script create a file name last_processed_block.txt in your working directory.
+This file is used to track the last block read incase of failure.

-    `python readEthereumData.py`
+    `python read_ethereum_data.py`

-5. Run the Spark subscriber script
+5. Run the Spark subscriber script.

-Create a kafka topic called transform to write the transformed transactions to.
+   * Create a kafka topic called transform to write the transformed transactions to.
+   * Create an empty folder to for spark checkpoint.

       kafka-topics --list --bootstrap-server localhost:9092`